n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/Wait/README.md

 In addition to the parameters shared with the Webhook mode, the Wait node has the following additional configuration options:

 * **Limit wait time**: Set the maximum amount of time to wait before the execution is resumed by default (i.e. even with no webhook call received).
-* **Add Option** > **Webhook Suffix**: Provide a suffix that you want to appended to the restart URL.
+* **Add Option** > **Webhook Suffix**: Provide a suffix that you want to appended to the resume URL.
 This is useful for creating unique webhook URLs for each Wait node when a workflow contains multiple Wait nodes.

     **Note**: The generated `$resumeWebhookUrl` will not automatically include this suffix, you must manually append it to the webhook URL before exposing it.